Ed.S. in School Psychology

 Students simultaneously complete and earn:

-- The Master's of Science degree (M.S.) in Counseling with Concentration in School Psychology, usually at the end of the third semester in the program, and
+- The Master's of Science degree (M.S.) in School Psychology, usually at the end of the third semester in the program, and

 - The California School Psychology Internship Credential at the end of the third year in the program.